nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 ## Adjusting the Automatic Updater Configuration

-Software like ViGEmBus, HidHide and older versions of BthPS3 got shipped with an auto-updater service that currently communicates with a server domains that won't belong to us anymore starting from 2024.
-Because this can be a security risk in the future, the configuration of the updaters need to be adjust so they contact our new server domain from now on.
+Software like ViGEmBus, HidHide and older versions of BthPS3 got shipped with an **auto-updater service that currently communicates with a server domain that won't belong to us anymore starting from 2024.
+Because of this, whoever has the ownership of the domain in the future could have access to your public IP address**.
+To prevent this and make sure the updaters continue working as expected, the updaters themselves need to be adjusted by the user to contact our new domain.

 There are two ways of adjusting the updaters: